SuperDrew/TestingResources/Testing mind-set.md

 |Portability		| Not sure this affects us, does it work on mobile?
 |Localizability	| Do you ever do string comparisons?
 Or numerical comparisons?
 If in doubt run it on a Turkish machine.

+---- extras ----
+|Documentation | Is there user documentation explaining how to use the system?
+Is there help?
+Are there design/achitecture docs?
+Readmes?
+|Recoverability | Does the system recover from serious errors gracefully?

+---- performance ----
+Remember to take business growth into account, you should be able to tell the business when the system will stop meeting requirements at it's current rate of growth.
+Test both at nominal and at least 2x nominal measured load, this factor is up for debate.
+|Volume | How does the system handle large volumes of data?
+Using high volumes of data what happens to the responsiveness of the system
+|Stress | Stress the system by limiting the physical assests it has access to, reduce memory, IO, or CPU.
+If possible find where it stops working
+|Load | Emulate different constant loads and measure the systems response times.
+The load size should be related the business requirements.
+|Ramp | Ramp the load on the system up, measure the response, the max level and rate of increase needs to come from business requirements or measured performance.
+|Spike | Does you system need to handle large spikes in load?
+What does the live performance profile look like?
+Give the system a spike and measure how long it takes to clear out load.

 ### Oracles
 An Oracle is a means to recognise and evaluate problems in software.